MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/manage-device-tags.md

 Using the device tag management panel, you can:

 - See all your device tags.
 - Create multiple device tags easily and then assign them to devices at a later time.
+Tags can be up to 25 characters.
 - Remove device tags that are no longer needed.
 Before you can remove a device tag, you'll need to remove it from all of the devices it has been added to.
 - Rename device tags.
 When you rename a device tag, that change is reflected on all the devices it's been added to.
+Tags can be up to 25 characters.

 1. Sign in to Microsoft Teams admin center by visiting https://admin.teams.microsoft.com
 2. Navigate to **Devices** and then choose any device pane, such as **Phones**